EndPointCorp/end-point-blog/2011/11/11/advanced-rights-roles-management-rails.html.md

 - There is a notion of a global right and an ownership-level right, which means that a user with an ownership-level right may have the ability to do certain method only if they own the thing.
 A user with a global right has the ability to do the method regardless of ownership.
 This complicates our can_do_method? predicate further, to determine if the user has the global right or ownership-level right for that method on that thing.
 - A few methods have more complex business logic which determine whether or not a user has the ability to do that method.
 In those cases, an additional access_control allow rule is created, and distinct conditional predicate is used to determine if the user can do that method (i.e. allow_generic_method? is not used for these actions).

-Other than the additional complexities, leveraging acl9's access control subsystem makes for a clean rights and roles management solution.
-Stay tuned for a follow-up article on leveraging this data model in combination with Rails' attr_accessible functionality to create elegant server-side validation.
+Other than the additional complexities, leveraging acl9’s access control subsystem makes for a clean rights and roles management solution.
+Stay tuned for a follow-up article on leveraging this data model in combination with Rails’ attr_accessible functionality to create elegant server-side validation.